pivotal/docs-tap/learning-center/portal-rest-api/client-authentication.md

 ## <a id="requesting-access-token"></a>Requesting an access token

-Before you can make requests against the REST API to query details about workshops or request a workshop session, you must login through the REST API to get an access token.
+Before you can make requests against the REST API to query details about workshops or request a workshop session, you must log in through the REST API to get an access token.

 This is done from any front-end web application or provisioning system, but the step is equivalent to making a REST API call by using `curl` of: